-Along with streamlining processes for volunteers, we are also aiming to simplify our inhouse media management and broadcast workflow.
-Currently, we are working with two video servers (Channel 189 and 191) that were originally purchased in January of 2009.
-A video server is responsible for storing and scheduling all of the media on the television channels, as well as switching between different video sources.
-Our existing servers are highly capable, but their software is difficult to use by modern standards.
-The new video servers will offer expanded file support, native support for broadcasting virtual meetings, higher resolution playback of media, easier program scheduling, and much more.
-This will be a complex process, requiring dozens of hours of training, and multiple months to fully transition.
-Though it will be a major technical challenge for our team, we see it as a necessary step to improve the services that we offer.
+In January of 2021 we completed our upgrade of our Channel 189/191 video servers.
+A video server is responsible for storing and scheduling all the media on the television channels, as well as switching between different video sources.
+The new video servers offer expanded file support, native support for broadcasting virtual meetings, higher resolution playback of media, and easier program scheduling.
+This was a complex process, requiring dozens of hours of training, and multiple months to fully transition.
+Though it was a major technical challenge for our team, it was a necessary step to improve the services that we offer.

-Increased accessibility for disabled community members
+• Increased accessibility for disabled community members